ggasparis/DesicionSystems/README.md

 # DesicionSystems

 ### Case study for business problems
-Assigment as it's given from the course of [dss lab](https://academics.epu.ntua.gr)
+Assignment as it's given from the course of [dss lab](https://academics.epu.ntua.gr)

 Methods used:
 * Desicion trees